eliseyOzerov/okcolor/README.md

 # OkColor

-A Dart package for working with colors in the Oklab color space, providing utilities for color manipulation, conversion, and analysis.
+A Flutter package for working with colors in the Oklab color space, providing utilities for color manipulation, conversion, and analysis.

 ## Features